-(1) As of the record date, September 20, 2024.
+(1) As of the record date, June 20, 2025.
 The terms and conditions of each series of Preferred Shares, as well as the rights and privileges with respect to each mode, if any, are described in the Statement Establishing and Designating the Rights and Preferences for each series of Preferred Shares, and any supplement or appendix thereto.
 Broker-dealers who are not members of the NYSE may be subject to other rules, which may or may not permit them to vote your shares without instruction.
 We urge you to provide instructions to your broker or nominee so that your votes may be counted.

 For each Fund, because the number of persons nominated for election as Board Members in accordance with the Fund's by-laws equals the number of Board Members to be elected, the affirmative vote of a plurality (the greatest number of affirmative votes) of the shares present and entitled to vote at the Annual Meeting will be required to elect each Board Member of that Fund.
 This means that the nominees receiving the highest number of affirmative votes cast at the Annual Meeting will be elected to serve as Board Members.
-For example, if there are three nominees for election to the Board and three Board Members to be elected, a vote by plurality means the three nominees with the highest number of affirmative votes, regardless of the votes withheld for the nominees, will be elected.
+For example, if there are four nominees for election to the Board and four Board Members to be elected, a vote by plurality means the four nominees, will be elected.
 Because the election of Board Members in this case does not require that a minimum percentage of a Fund's outstanding Common Shares and Preferred Shares be voted in favor of any nominee, assuming the presence of a quorum, abstentions and broker non-votes will have no effect on the outcome of the election of that Fund's Board Members by holders of Common Shares and Preferred Shares.

-Those persons who were shareholders of record at the close of business on September 20, 2024, will be entitled to one vote for each share held and a proportionate fractional vote for each fractional vote held.
-As of September 20, 2024, the shares of the Funds were issued and outstanding as follows:
+Those persons who were shareholders of record at the close of business on Friday, June 20, 2025 will be entitled to one vote for each share held and a proportionate fractional vote for each fractional vote held.
+As of June 20, 2025, the shares of the Funds were issued and outstanding as follows: